For some people, beauty means liking what you see in the mirror and having makeovers to accomplish it.

-Plastic surgery (from the Greek word plastikós, meaning "that which can be molded"), or cosmetic surgery, is performed by doctors—usually plastic surgeons or dermatologists—who are specially trained and certified to perform cosmetic and reconstructive procedures.
-Keep these cautions in mind when you choose a doctor to perform your procedure:
+Plastic surgery comes from the Greek word plastikós, which means “that which can be molded.”
+Cosmetic surgery is performed by doctors who are specially trained and certified to perform cosmetic and reconstructive procedures.

-Virtually any flaw can be corrected, from loose skin under the arms—charmingly known as "batwings"—to a second toe that’s longer than the first (corrected by removing bone in a procedure called a “toe tuck”).
-The following procedures are especially popular:
+Many body flaws can be corrected, from loose skin under the arms to a second toe that’s longer than the first (corrected by removing bone in a procedure called a “toe tuck”).
+The following surgeries are especially popular:

 Breast reduction, enlargement, or lift

-Changes the size and shape of breasts by removing breast tissue, inserting implants, changing the position of the nipple and areola, or some combination of these procedures.
-According to the American Society of Plastic Surgeons, breast enlargement has been the most popular procedure for the past 5 years.
+The sizes and shapes of breasts can be changed by removing breast tissue, inserting implants, or changing the position of the nipple and areola.
+According to the American Society of Plastic Surgeons (ASPS), breast enlargement is one of the most popular surgeries.

-Removes fat from the thighs, buttocks, abdomen, chin, or other areas.
+Removes fat from thighs, hips, stomach, chin, and other areas.

-Flattens the abdomen by removing fat and tightening muscles.
+Flattens the stomach by removing fat and tightening muscles.

 Makes the nose smaller or gives it more pleasing contours.

-Reposition protruding ears or recontour large or irregularly shaped ears.
+Repositions or recontours large or irregularly shaped ears.